SnowyMouse/invader/README.md

   -A --auto-forge <engine>     Ensure the map will be network compatible with
                                the given target engine.
 Valid engines are: pc-custom, pc-demo, pc-retail, xbox-0009,
-                               xbox-0135, xbox-2276, native (or none to disable this).
-Default: Use the parameter from
+                               xbox-0135, xbox-2276 (or none to disable this).
-                               --game-engine
-  -b --stock-resource-bounds   Only index tags if the tag's index is within
-                               stock Custom Edition's resource map bounds.
+                               Default: Use the parameter from --game-engine -b --stock-resource-bounds   Only index tags if the tag's index is within stock Custom Edition's resource map bounds.
                                (Custom Edition only)